-Heritage Christian School’s mission is to provide a challenging program of academic excellence from a Biblical point of view partnering with parents to equip their children with a firm spiritual foundation while impacting the world for Christ.
+Heritage Christian School’s mission is to glorify God by providing a rigorous academic program from a Biblical perspective, and by partnering with parents to provide their children with a firm spiritual foundation to impact the world for Christ.

 - We believe the Bible to be the inspired, the only infallible authoritative Word of God.

 - We believe that there is one God, eternally existent in three persons-Father, Son and Holy Spirit.